neo-chem-synth-wave/atom-to-atom-mapping/README.md

 ## License Information
 The contents of this repository are published under the [MIT](/LICENSE) license.
-Please refer to individual references for more details regarding the license information of external resources utilized within this repository.
+Please refer to individual references for more details regarding the license information of external resources utilized within the repository.

 ## Contact